 World travel gets more popular every year.

-Knowing all the pros and cons of travel may help you make the decision whether to do it.
+Well, knowing all the pros and cons of travel may help you decide if it’ll be right for you.

-Read on to discover all the advantages and disadvantages of travelling abroad.
+But that’s just my opinion.
+To help you make up your own mind, read on to discover all the advantages AND disadvantages of travelling abroad.

 A Complete List of Advantages and Disadvantages of Travelling Abroad

 Travelling is full of ups and downs.
 Rest assured that the good far outweighs the bad.
 Nevertheless, here we go: all the pros and cons of travelling you’ll encounter on the road.

 Let’s start with the advantages.
 Travelling is full of them.
 Take the plunge into the unknown and you stand to gain immensely.
 In no particular order, here’s how…

 It’s often the people you meet that make the experience of travel so unforgettable.